 The Royal Mail Model Railway team was established in 2010, It consisted of members from different departments and ran entirely on donations until it became its own department at the railway in 2017.
 The model railways are built and run by volunteers and are located in the Royal Mail coach adjacent to Platform 2 at Winchcombe Station.
 For more details, click here.

 Winchcombe Station is situated in the village of Greet and it is approximately a twenty minute walk to Winchcombe town centre.

 Bus or Private Hire Shuttle

 Another option for travelling into Winchcombe is to use the privately run Winchcombe private hire shuttle service which is usually available at the station.
 Please be aware there may be occasions when this service is unavailable.
 The cost is £3 single £4 return to Abbey Terrace in the centre of Winchcombe with an option to go to Sudeley Castle.
 See attached flyer for details.
-Please Note: This is a private minibus shuttle service and has no connection to the railway.
+Please Note: This is a private minibus shuttle service and has no connection to the Railway.
 We are therefore not liable for any problems associated with this service.